spacedarcy/MCUITest/README.md

 Congratulations!
-You’ve been commissioned to create DoveWatcher.com , a new interface for our latest flock of doves.
-Our Space Captains will use DoveWatcher to control the doves (which are actually Earth-imaging satellites) in orbit.
+You’ve been commissioned to create DoveBox.com , a new interface for our latest flock of doves.
+Our Space Captains will use DoveBox to control the doves (which are actually Earth-imaging satellites) in orbit.
 We’ve provided our advanced API and database to help you get started.

 Implement a React application that does the following: